On unified preserving properties of kinetic schemes: Introduction

-(iii) The standard procedure of asymptotic analysis in the AP framework is to verify a numerical scheme for the kinetic equation reduces to be consistent and stable when adapting for the calculation of the hydrodynamic (Euler or Navier-Stokes) equations, where the time step and/or mesh size are fixed and independent of the scaling parameter \cite{ref:Review14,ref:AP_Rev_2017}.
+(iii) The standard procedure of asymptotic analysis in the AP framework is to verify a numerical scheme for the kinetic equation reduces to a consistent and stable scheme of the hydrodynamic (Euler or Navier-Stokes) equations, where $\Delta x$ and $\Delta t$ are fixed and independent of the scaling parameter $\epsilon$ \cite{ref:Review14,ref:AP_Rev_2017}.
 Many kinetic schemes with either Euler or (in)compressible Navier-Stokes asymptotics have been analyzed following this procedure, e.g., \cite{ref:AP-NS-Klar,ref:Luc_NS_JCP08,ref:AP_NS_Tong_JCP15}.
-An alternative but more insightful approach for asymptotic analysis is to make use of the modified equation of the kinetic scheme, a standard technique in classical partial differential equations for illustrating the consistency of a numerical scheme as well as the dissipation and dispersion features \cite{ref:Li-2013,ref:ME}.
-For example, Jin and Levermore applied the asymptotic expansion to some semi-discrete (in space) schemes for hyperbolic systems with stiff relaxations \cite{ref:Jin_Levermore1996}, and then derived the modified equations corresponding to the asymptotic limit numerical schemes, from which the asymptotic properties are investigated by evaluating the truncation errors under different scalings of the mesh size with respect to the relaxation parameter.
-A similar method is also employed to analyze the time asymptotics of a class of IMEX Runge–Kutta kinetic schemes at the compressible Navier-Stokes level \cite{ref:AP_NS_Hu2017}.
-Instead of analyzing the modified equation of the corresponding asymptotic numerical scheme in diffusion limit, Lowrie and Morel applied the asymptotic expansion directly to the modified equation of the numerical scheme for the hyperbolic relaxation system \cite{ref:Lowrie02}, which is much similar to the asymptotic analysis method for the original stiff system, and it is shown that this approach can provide more information in the asymptotic analysis.
-In general, the modified equation approach can reveal the influence of scalings of mesh size (or time step) on the asymptotic behavior.
+An alternative but more insightful approach for asymptotic analysis is to make use of the modified equation of the kinetic scheme, which is a standard technique in classical partial differential equations for illustrating the consistency of a numerical scheme as well as the dissipation and dispersion features \cite{ref:ME,ref:Li-2013}.
+For example, Jin and Levermore applied the asymptotic expansion to some semi-discrete (in space) schemes for hyperbolic systems with stiff relaxations \cite{ref:Jin_Levermore1996}, and then derived the so-called asymptotic modified equations (AME) corresponding to the limiting numerical schemes, from which the asymptotic properties were investigated by evaluating the leading order term in the truncation error under different scalings of the mesh size with respect to the relaxation parameter.
+Lowrie and Morel further analyzed the influence of high-order terms in the truncation error in the AME on the AP properties \cite{ref:Lowrie02}.
+A similar method was also employed to analyze the time asymptotics of a class of IMEX Runge-Kutta schemes at the compressible Navier-Stokes level \cite{ref:AP_NS_Hu2017}.
+It is clearly shown that the modified equation approach can reveal the influence of scalings of mesh size (or time step) on the asymptotic behavior.